 "Ah yes, good evening, Officer Merrick.
 What's going on, David?"

-"Mac was contacted by the Angel a few hours ago.
-She tipped him that a huge delivery of Chinese fentanyl is arriving tomorrow at 10:30 p.m. in Melrose Park.
+"Mac was contacted by that Angel girl a few hours ago.
+She tipped him that a huge delivery of Chinese fentanyl would arrive tomorrow at 10:30 p.m. in Melrose Park.
 She provided Mac with two sheets of notes.
 I'll transmit the photos to you right now.
 Read her notes carefully."

-Mac and David watched as he carefully read the notes, taking his time, occasionally raising his eyebrow.
-When he finished, Mason said, "Color me impressed.
-She She must be on the inside to have this detail.
+Mac and David watched as Mason carefully read the notes, taking his time, occasionally raising his eyebrow.
+When he finished, Mason looked up.

+"Color me impressed.
+She must be on the inside to have this detail.
 Still, if this info is accurate, we have to act."

-"Sir," Mac said, "She told me that she never worked for them.
+"Sir," Mac said, "She told me she never worked for them.
 I think she's a genius who has turned the tables on them."

 "Could be, Merrick; we just don't know.
 In any case, let's use what she gave us.
-Agent Hanko, you remember that large warehouse in Melrose Park we seized five years ago?
+Agent Hanko, do you remember that large warehouse in Melrose Park we seized five years ago?
 I think it's about three blocks from the West Lake Street address she gave."

 "Yes, I remember that place.
 The government still owns it.
 That could be our base of operations."

 "Exactly.
 I'll call Superintendent Green.
 He has an FBI satellite phone; I'll get the ball rolling.
 It'll be a joint FBI - Chicago PD operation.
 We'll supply the heavy firepower.
 Officer Merrick, you go home and get some sleep.
 An FBI vehicle will pick you up at 8 a.m. sharp at your residence.
 Oh, David, requisition an FBI satellite phone for Officer Merrick.
-It will be his until further notice.
+It will be his until further notice.”

 CHAPTER 8